ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

 \textbf{1. \texttt{visit} (Web Access Tool).} The tool definition prompt is shown in Sec.~\ref{sec:tool_definitions}.
-Implementation follows WebSailor~\citep{li2025websailor}, using the Jina Reader API service to access and parse webpage content, supporting single or batch URL access.
-This tool performs intelligent content extraction through an LLM, automatically locating and extracting relevant information and evidence from pages based on user-specified objectives, avoiding lengthy raw HTML returns.
-Content extraction employs the same backbone as the inference agent $\pi_i$.
+Its implementation follows WebSailor~\citep{li2025websailor}, using the Jina Reader API to access and parse webpage content and supporting both single-URL and batched URL access.
+It performs goal-directed content extraction based on the specified objective and returns only information and evidence relevant to the current goal, rather than lengthy raw webpage content.
+When needed, the content-extraction component uses the same backbone family as the execution agent.

 \textbf{2. \texttt{search}.} The tool definition prompt is shown in Sec.~\ref{sec:tool_definitions}.
-Implementation follows WebSailor~\citep{li2025websailor}, supporting batch query submission, automatic language detection, and concurrent request handling, returning formatted search results including title, link, summary, publication date, and source domain.
-We adopt differentiated search backends tailored to benchmark characteristics: for the FRAMES dataset, whose data sources are specific Wikipedia pages, we pre-download all relevant pages locally and deploy an efficient retrieval service based on the BM25 algorithm; for other tasks, the search engine is powered by SearxNG.
+Its implementation follows WebSailor~\citep{li2025websailor}, supporting batched query submission, automatic language detection, and concurrent request handling, and returns formatted results including title, link, summary, publication date, and source domain.
+For FRAMES, whose sources are mainly specific Wikipedia pages, we pre-download the relevant pages and deploy a BM25-based retrieval service; for the other tasks, we use SearxNG as the search backend.

 \textbf{3. \texttt{code\_interpreter} (Python Code Interpreter).} The tool definition prompt is shown in Sec.~\ref{sec:tool_definitions}.
-It executes Python code in an isolated Jupyter Kernel environment, with each agent instance maintaining an independent kernel state to support cross-call variable persistence and state retention.
-Pre-installed libraries include NumPy, Pandas, Matplotlib, SciPy, and other mainstream scientific computing packages, supporting data analysis, statistical modeling, visualization, and mathematical computation tasks.
+It executes Python code in an isolated Jupyter Kernel environment, with each agent instance maintaining an independent kernel state and supporting cross-call variable persistence.
+Preinstalled libraries include NumPy, Pandas, Matplotlib, SciPy, and common scientific computing packages for data analysis, statistical modeling, visualization, and mathematical computation.